Healthy Turkey Bolognese

 Crockpot Instructions:

-- In a pan, heat 1 tablespoon olive oil.
+- In a pan over medium high heat, heat 1 tablespoon olive oil.
 Brown ground turkey for 5-7 minutes.
-When fully cooked, remove from pan and set aside, reserving the juices/grease
+When fully cooked, remove from the pan and set aside.

-- Add carrots, garlic, onion and celery.
-Saute until onions are translucent, about 5 minutes.
+- Add the carrots, celery, onion and garlic to the pan.
+Sauté until the onions are translucent, about 5 minutes.

-- Stir to combine.
-Cook on low for 8-10 hours or high for 4-6 hours.
+- Stir together.
+Cook on low for 8-10 hours or high for 4-6 hours, stirring every hour.

 StoveTop Instructions:

-- In a large pot, heat 1 tablespoon olive oil.
+- In a pan over medium high heat, heat 1 tablespoon olive oil.
 Brown ground turkey for 5-7 minutes.
-When fully cooked, remove from pan and set aside, reserving the juices/grease
+When fully cooked, remove from the pan and set aside.

-- Add carrots, garlic, onion and celery.
-Saute until onions are translucent, about 5 minutes.
+- Add the carrots, celery, onion and garlic to the pan.
+Sauté until the onions are translucent, about 5 minutes.

-- Add cooked ground turkey back to the pan, along with tomatoes, spices + herbs.
+- Add the cooked ground turkey back to the pan, along with the crushed tomatoes, basil, parsley, black pepper, salt, and red pepper flakes.

-- Once boiling, reduce heat and simmer covered for 1 hour, uncovered, on medium- low heat, stirring every few minutes.
+- Stir to combine and simmer for 1 hour, uncovered, on medium- low heat, stirring every few minutes.

 - After 1 hour you can serve this sauce, but it’s best when simmered on low heat for 6-8 hours.
 This allows the flavors to come together and for the meat to be super tender.